A key goal of the Engineers' Club is outreach to students, both at the K-12 level, as well as undergraduate and graduate students.

 2) information about various programs in the region that introduce students to engineering, as well as scholarships and internships for college students.

-The Club is initiating a Speakers Bureau.
+The Club has a Speakers Bureau.
 The intent is to be a resource for speakers as part of student outreach efforts in the schools (both K-12 and collegiate), as speakers for the engineering and technical society regular programs and /or special events, and to speak to the press upon request.
 To make this work, however, we need information on YOU.
-Please fill out the information request form and return to the Club.
-For now, someone looking for a speaker can contact Susan Best; in the future, we hope to have a web-based directory.
+Click here for more information.